 Why not become accredited by the Department of Education?
 In many cases the government’s Department of Education is not qualified to accredit a private school, such as a Bible School, because the DOE is secular and a Bible or Christian School is spiritual thus our standards are not secular and cannot be judged by secular standards!

 As we find in 1 Corinthians 2:14 “But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”
 Therefore a state agency is not able to determine if a spiritually directed learning institution is meeting the mandates of the Bible!

 Accreditation has many benefits for both educational institutions and students, but it is neither a guaranty nor is it the sole criterion of an excellent education.
 Every accredited institution was once unaccredited.
 For example, Dallas Theological Seminary (DTS) was founded in 1924 but was not accredited by SACS until 1969, long after the graduation of notables such as Dwight Pentecost, Charles Ryrie, and Chuck Swindoll.
 Dallas Theological Seminary was not accredited by ATS until 1994, but its excellent education before then is unassailable.

 Where promotional material for an unaccredited institution consists of an advertisement in a periodical published by a person or entity that is not affiliated with the unaccredited institution, the disclosure required in subsection (a) may be abbreviated to state as follows NOT ACCREDITED BY AN AGENCY RECOGNIZED BY THE U.S. SECRETARY OF EDUCATION.
 The disclosure required under this subsection shall be made in a type size as large or larger than any other text in the advertisement.

-Click here to view our 2013 annual verification letter from the Florida Department of Education.
+Click here to view our status with the Florida Department of Education.